Sony's excellent WH-1000XM5 were a dead cert for this buying guide and sure as eggs is eggs, they debut in pole position for June.

 Read more: Bose QuietComfort 35 II review

-Offering class-leading battery life, terrific style and plenty of personalization when it comes to sound profiles, the Elite 85h is easy to recommend.
+Offering class-leading battery life, terrific style and plenty of personalization when it comes to sound profiles thanks to a useful app, the Elite 85h is easy to recommend.
 That said, purists will bemoan the lack of high-end codec support and there are punchier headphones on the market at this price point.

 Read more: Jabra Elite 85H review

 Apple's most recent true wireless earbuds come with active noise cancellation, as well as a better fit and sound than their predecessors, the Apple AirPods.

 However, at $249 / £249 / AU$399/ R4199, they’re pretty pricey, but they're optimized for iPhone users.
 The redesign means they’re far less likely to fall out, and the additional microphones provide strong noise cancellation, as well as a useful Transparency mode, which really does let the outside world in.

 The sound quality of the AirPods Pro has certainly improved since the previous iteration – in our tests, we found there’s a notable emphasis on vocals and bass, meaning these earbuds are better for pop fans than those that enjoy a more natural presentation that lends itself to classical music or more orchestral sounds.